weikailin/cs3120-toc/README.md

 ## Recent Announcements

 {: .announce-title}
+> Class 12: Deterministic Finite Automata and Regular Expressions
+>
+> We went over the definition of DFA and its evaluation.
+Then, we introduced regular expressions.
+Both DFA and regular expressions are intesively used everyday in CS.
+The slides are [here](assets/pdf/cs3120-class12-ink.pdf).
+>
+> PS4 is a written assignment, given in [PDF](assets/pdf/cs3120-ps5.pdf) and [Overleaf template](https://www.overleaf.com/read/wqcqvybwfqcy#3ef453).
+>
+> Feb 20, 2025

+{: .announce-title}
 > Class 11: Universal Circuits
 >
 > We showed an efficient construction of universal circuits that is actually a generic way to build a circuit for a Python program (and more generally any program in the "random-access memory" model).